GST Inspection of Goods in Transit

 Accrual of Penalty

-In case the owner of the goods does not come forward to make the payment of tax and penalty, then the amount of tax and penalty would be accrued and the order in FORM GST MOV-09 will be uploaded on the common portal and the tax demand and penalty will be added in the electronic liability register.
+In case the owner of the goods failed to come forward to make the tax and penalty payment, then the amount of tax and penalty shall add up in FORM GST MOV-09.
+The authorized officer shall also upload the same on the common portal and the tax demand and penalty shall add to the electronic liability register.

-In case the owner of the goods, or the person authorized by him, comes forward to get the goods and the conveyance released by furnishing a security, the goods and the conveyance will be released, by an order in FORM GST MOV-05, after obtaining a bond in FORM GST MOV-08 along with a security in the form of bank guarantee equal to the amount payable.
+In case the owner of the goods, or the person authorized by him, comes forward to get the goods and the conveyance released by furnishing the security details, the officer may release the goods and the conveyance through order in FORM GST MOV-05.
+The individual shall also provide a bond to the authorized officer in FORM GST MOV-08 along with a security in the form of bank guarantee equal to the amount payable.

 Objecting the Penalty

-In case any objections are filed against the proposed amount of tax and penalty payable, the proper officer must provide an opportunity for the taxpayer to be heard and consider such objections.
-Finally, the Officer can pass an order in FORM GST MOV-09, quantifying the tax and penalty payable.
+In case any objections filed against the proposed amount of tax and penalty payable, the proper officer must provide an opportunity for the taxpayer to present his/ her side of the case and consider such objections.
+After hearing from the concerned individual, the Officer can pass an order in FORM GST MOV-09, quantifying the tax and penalty payable.

 Non Payment of Penalty

-In case the proposed tax and penalty are not paid within seven days from the date of the issue of the order of detention in FORM GST MOV-06, the officer can issue a notice in Form GST MOV10 and propose confiscation of the goods and conveyance and imposition of penalty.
+In case if the individual fails to pay the proposed tax and penalty within seven days from the date of the issue of the order of detention in FORM GST MOV-06, the officer can issue a notice in Form GST MOV10 and propose confiscation of the goods and conveyance and imposition of penalty.

-Further, if the officer believes that the movement of goods is being effected to evade payment of tax, he can directly invoke section 130 of the CGST Act and issue a notice proposing to confiscate the goods and conveyance in FORM GST MOV-10.
+Further, if the officer believes if the primary motive of the supplier or the transporter of the said goods to evade payment of tax, then the officer can directly invoke section 130 of the CGST Act and issue a notice proposing to confiscate the goods and conveyance in FORM GST MOV-10.

-In GST MOV10, the quantum of tax and penalty leviable along with the fine in lieu of confiscation leviable will be specified.
+In GST MOV10, the officer shall provide the details of the quantum of tax and penalty leviable along with the fine in lieu of confiscated goods or vehicle.

 Know more about GST penalties.